droid31/Signal/README.md

 Want to send your photo, but don't want it to be stored on the reciever's device?
 Don't worry, Signal has you covered.
 Just select to send a view-once message and it will be deleted as soon as the reciever views the media. *kaboom!*

 ### Un-compressed media
-Fed up how compresses the images, and the reciever gets a fuzzy image?
-Not here, signal transfer the media files *as-it-is* and doesn't perform any compression algorithm.
+Fed up as Whatsapp compressed the images, and the reciever got a fuzzy image?
+Not here, signal transfers the media files *as-it-is* and doesn't perform any compression algorithm.
 So, images will be as clear as they are in your phone.

 ### Built-in image editor
 Want to blur some part of an image before sharing?
 No need for a separate app.
 Signal has the option in the app itself.
 You can also blur faces you don't want to reveal.

 ### SMS manager
-Signal can also be used in place of the traditional SMS app, this allows you to encrypt the SMS too.
+Signal can also be used in place of the traditional SMS app, this allows you to encrypt the SMS on the device too.

 ### Incognito keyboard
 While using the app, the keyboard won't record your typing styles and word personalisation.
 However I would recommend using a secure keyboard app altogether.